 There’s no way to mince words, fire damage can be excruciating.
 There will be instances when flames engulf a cherished set of drapes or a family recliner passed down between generations where there’s nothing left but soot and ash.

-For all other instances though Four Seasons Restoration swings into action, utilizing our specialized equipment and years of experience to help a home rise from the proverbial ashes and sparkle once again.
-Our team will quickly get the situation under control, working together with Certified Approved Vendors or Subcontractors as needed to get your life and your home back on track.
+For all other instances though Four Seasons Restoration swings into action, utilizing our specialized equipment and industry experience to help a home rise from the proverbial ashes and sparkle once again.
+Our team will quickly get the situation under control, working together with Certified Approved Vendors/Subcontractors as needed to get your home back on track.

 Understanding The Different Types Of Smoke Damage

 Before knowing how different types of smoke damage affects a home, it’s important to note that there are various types of destruction that can occur.
 The methods used to clean up the smoke depends on which type of damage occurred:

 Very high temperatures create a fast-burning fire that destroys objects quickly.
 Often the leftover residue is a dry powdery smoke that doesn’t smear and can be sucked out rather efficiently.

 Lower temperature fires burn different and smolder longer.
 It’s actually easier to salvage items caught in this damage because there’s more time to put out the fire.
 That being said it is much messier than dry smoke, leaving a residue that smears and smells.

 An aftereffect of a fire that is actually harder to clean up from because it’s virtually invisible.
 The residue is detected by a pungent odor and eventual discoloration of paint, varnish, and other materials.

 CONTACT US FOR YOUR NEXT IN-HOME OR OVER THE PHONE CONSULTATION